campbell17/helveticampbell/app/writing/essays/books-update.md

 category: writing
 title: 'Books Update'
 date: '2020-10-06'
-tags: ["Reading", "Goals", "Self Discipline"]
+tags: ["Archive", Reading", "Goals", "Self Discipline"]
 ---

 > The main challenge for this goal isn't going to be completing these books.
 It's going to be refraining from starting 10 more while I do.